jwoehr/ublu/README.md

 The example is syntax-colored using a [jEdit](https://jedit.org) edit mode provided with Ublu.

 The latest release version of Ublu is [version 2.0.0](https://github.com/jwoehr/ublu/releases/tag/v2.0.0).

-It is strongly advised you use a release version of Ublu, preferably the latest.

 Ublu is distributed with some of the open source libraries it needs and their license files which permit such distribution.
 Others are fetched into the project at build time via <a href="https://maven.apache.org/">`maven`</a>.